Hacksaw Ridge: Critical response

 Peter Travers of Rolling Stone gave the film three and a half out of five, writing: "Thanks to some of the greatest battle scenes ever filmed, Gibson once again shows his staggering gifts as a filmmaker, able to juxtapose savagery with aching tenderness."
 In contrast, Matt Zoller Seitz for RogerEbert.com gave the film two and a half out of four stars, and described the film as "a movie at war with itself."

+Some accused the depiction of the Japanese as racist, describing their portrayal as falling in line with Orientalist stereotypes of easterners as "crazed and animalistic" by showing the enemy soldiers "wildly screaming and yelling with contorted, exaggerated expressions."
+One reviewer criticized the film's only scene from the Japanese perspective depicting an officer committing seppuku, describing it as "the story only acknowledging the Japanese viewpoint if it means getting to show outlandish gore and violence."

 Accolades and awards

 Hacksaw Ridge won Best Film Editing and Best Sound Mixing and was nominated for Best Picture, Best Director, Best Actor for Garfield, and Best Sound Editing at the Academy Awards.
 The film won Best Editing and was nominated for Best Actor in a Leading Role for Garfield, Best Adapted Screenplay, Best Sound, and Best Makeup and Hair at the British Academy Film Awards.
 The film won Best Action Movie and Best Actor in an Action Movie for Garfield and was nominated for Best Picture, Best Director, Best Actor for Garfield, Best Editing, and Best Hair and Makeup at the Critics' Choice Awards.
 It also won a Faith & Freedom Award at the 2017 MovieGuide Awards.

 The film received three nominations at the Golden Globe Awards, including Best Motion Picture – Drama, Best Actor – Motion Picture Drama for Garfield, and Best Director.
 The film won Best Actor for Garfield, Best Film Editing and Best Sound and was nominated for Best Film, Best Director, Best Adapted Screenplay, Best Cinematography, Best Original Score, and Best Art Direction and Production Design at the Satellite Awards.